German campaign in Angola: Campaign

 Due to the possibility of an attack from German Southwest Africa, Portuguese forces in southern Angola were reinforced by a military expedition led by Lieutenant-Colonel Alves Roçadas, which arrived at Moçâmedes on 1 October 1914.

 Since mid-1914, there had been several incidents between Portuguese and German troops.
 The first serious one was the Naulila incident on 19 October, in which 3 German officers, heading a military column which had entered Angola without permission from the Portuguese authorities, were killed by Portuguese troops.
 On 31 October, German troops armed with machine guns launched a surprise attack on the small Portuguese outpost at Cuangar, killing 2 officers, 1 sergeant, 5 soldiers and 1 civilian.
 The attack became known as the "Cuangar Massacre".

-On 18 December the largest clash of the campaign occurred.
+On 18 December the largest clash of the campaign occurred at the Battle of Naulila.
 A German force of 2,000 men under the command of Major Victor Franke attacked Portuguese forces positioned at Naulila.
 After stubborn resistance, the Portuguese were forced to withdraw towards the Humbe region, with 69 soldiers dead, among them 3 officers, 76 wounded, among them 1 officer, and 79 prisoners, among them 3 officers, while the Germans had 12 soldiers dead and 30 wounded, among them 10 officers.
 After the explosion of the munitions magazine at Forte Roçadas base, the Portuguese also left the Humbe, withdrawing farther north.

 On 7 July 1915, Portuguese forces under the command of General Pereira d'Eça reoccupied the Humbe region.
 Two days later, German forces in South West Africa surrendered, ending the South West Africa Campaign.

 Until September 1915, the Portuguese continued fighting in southern Angola against local groups who resisted colonial occupation, and who in part had received arms from the Germans.